tvl83/hashmarketcalc/README.md

 ###Set up and Use

 A bookmarklet is a bookmark link that uses javascript to perform tasks on the page.
-For this one it would be most convienent if it was in the bookmark toolbar for easy access.
+For this one it would be most convenient if it was in the bookmark toolbar for easy access.

 Copy this code into the link part of a bookmark
 ```js